eug-vs/exadel-bsu/README.md

  - `PROJECT_NAME` - *optional*, defaults to `bsu`

 ## Building and running
-The running process is pretty simple due to [Makefile](./Makefile), simply execute:
+The running process is pretty simple due to [Makefile](./Makefile), just execute:
 ```bash
 $ make run
 ```